-Create focused, single-outcome activities that achieve what you want, when you want, and have control over their cost and scalability.
+Creating focused, single-outcome activities will help achieve what you want, when you want, and give control over scalability and eLearning content development cost.

-Give your busy learners variety, relevance and an enhanced user experience that could change the culture of learning within your organisation, and allow you to flourish as a provider of modern learning services.
+If you can give learners variety, relevance and an enhanced user experience, you could change the culture of learning within your organisation.
+This can then allow you to flourish as a provider of modern learning services.

 THE ART OF INSTRUCTIONAL DESIGN IS CHANGING

 Good instructional design is at the core of all content development.
-It’s easy to fall into the trap of believing that learning resources are effective because they look good (learning resources should always look great!) but nothing can make up for well-written, well-designed learning assets.
+It’s easy to fall into the trap of believing that learning resources are effective because they look good (learning resources should always look great!).
+Nothing can make up for well-written, well-designed learning assets.
 Whatever your deliverables, a good instructional designer will: